 Farscape is available on Prime Video and GotG is available on Disney+, so you can decide for yourself how alike they are.
 I've listed several similarities and differences.
-Some items in these lists had their origin in the Guardians of the Galaxy comic series and any similarities to Farscape are coincidental.
+Some items in these lists had their origin in the Guardians of the Galaxy comic series, so any similarities to Farscape may be coincidental.

 John Crichton and Peter Quill (Star-Lord)

 John Crichton (Ben Browder) and Peter Quill (Chris Pratt) are outsiders―Earthlings thrown into a world filled with often hostile aliens.

 Both leave Earth unwillingly.
 John is carrying out an experimental space flight when his module gets sucked into a wormhole.
 Peter is abducted from Earth by a gang of alien thieves.

 Both end up allied with a group of ragtag former prisoners.
 Initially, they mistrust each other and have different goals but over time, they become like family.

 Both have to deal with high-stakes situations.
 John has to save Earth while Peter has to save the universe.

 Both have love interests who initially keep them at arm’s length.
 And these love interests were once members of the enemy.
 Officer Aeryn Sun was a fighter pilot for the Peacekeepers, the militaristic organization that keeps order in much of the galaxy.
 Gamora is the adopted daughter of the villain Thanos.

 Both make pop-culture references the aliens around them can't understand.

 Both are still affected by losing their mothers to cancer.